mbaumer/us_hep_funding/docs/_states/NV.md

 ```
 ## SC Contracts
 ```
-This district received no SC contracts from 2012-2019
+This district received no SC contracts from 2012-2020
 ```
 ## NSF MPS Grants
-In the past 8 years, this district has received:<b> $11,038,029 </b>in NSF MPS grants.
+In the past 9 years, this district has received:<b> $13,266,937 </b>in NSF MPS grants.
 ```
   Year  Institution                          Amount ($)
 ------  ---------------------------------  ------------
-  2018  Nevada System Of Higher Education     2,889,739 2017  Nevada System Of Higher Education       630,311 2017  University Of Nevada Reno               706,093
+  2019  Nevada System Of Higher Education     2,228,908 2018  Nevada System Of Higher Education     2,889,739 2017  Nevada System Of Higher Education       630,311 2017  University Of Nevada Reno               706,093